Most Active Stories

 GARY LOUDEN: It just seems like it's a lot more family oriented and caring here than maybe some of the other bigger centers.

 ROVNER: What the hospital is providing is what patients seem to want.
-Faulkier's market share has grown nine percent since it won certification from Planetree in 2007.
+Fauquier's market share has grown nine percent since it won certification from Planetree in 2007.
 And patient satisfaction scores have improved, too.
-Unlike many larger hospitals, Faulkier doesn't charge extra for fancy food or private rooms.
+Unlike many larger hospitals, Fauquier doesn't charge extra for fancy food or private rooms.

 CEO Baker says that moving to more patient-centered care actually prevents problems that end up making care more expensive.

 BAKER: If a patient falls and breaks something, that's costly for the organization.
 If the patient is upset about something and their pain isn't managed well, they're going to complain about that.
 I mean, they may be in the hospital a day longer, which is costly.

 ROVNER: But what's most important about Planetree and patient-centered care aren't things like organic food or quieter hallways, says Don Berwick.
 It's the idea of involving the patient and their families more in their own care.
 Berwick is the former head of the Medicare program and an expert on health quality.

 DR. DON BERWICK: The amenities are nice, of course.
 But what really counts in patient-centered care is that the more patients and families and their loved ones participate in their own care, really play an active role in the care itself, the better the care gets.
 Outcomes gets better, costs fall and satisfaction increases.

 ROVNER: Of course, making a hospital truly patient-centered requires a big change on the part of the people providing that care.
 That wasn't easy at Fauquier.
 Over in a cramped treatment room, interventional radiologist Adam Winick is finishing up with his last patient of the day.
 He's using a balloon to remove a blood clot from a man's leg, letting him walk without pain.